 Book in advance!
 Amsterdam is an extremely popular destination, one of the most-visited cities in Europe.
 So make sure to book your hotels and tours in advance.
 By doing so, you can look forward to a smooth two-day visit to the city.

 Pack comfortable walking shoes – you will be walking a lot.

 Get a city card.
 With two days in Amsterdam, it might be interesting to consider the IAmsterdam city card.
 You can get a card for 24 hours, 48 hours, or longer.
-It includes a free entrance to 60 museums (also Rijksmuseum and Van Gogh museum), public transport, a canal cruise, big discounts for many other attractions and some restaurants, and many other perks.
+It includes free entrance to 60 museums, public transport, a canal cruise, big discounts for many other attractions and some restaurants, and many other perks.
 The longer your stay, the more sense it makes.

 If you don’t absolutely have to, don’t come to Amsterdam by car.
-We live in Belgium and with a big family and on a weekend, it’s cheaper and easier for us to simply drive to Amsterdam.
+We live in Belgium, and with a big family, and on a weekend, it’s cheaper and easier for us to simply drive to Amsterdam.
 But the parking fees are crazy.
-Last time we paid 50 EUR for (not a full) day.
+Last time we paid over 50 EUR for (not a full) day.